nflverse/nflseedR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nflseedR is to …
+## Motivation

+The goal of nflseedR is to … Introduce package and maybe NFL tiebreakers?
+Explain what the package can do (i.e. div rank, seeds and draft order for multiple seasons) and what the limitations are (e.g. tiebreakers through sos and than coinflip instead of the remaining tiebreaking levels) Explain that all algorithms are developed by Lee and the package is built mostly by Seb

 ## Installation